AndrasKovacs/staged/rts/RegionGraph3.md

 already rarely used in practice.
 And closure-free programs should be especially easy to escape-analyze because they only contain statically known function calls.

+## Implementation

+FOOOO

-## Appendix: controlling closure captures with a modality
+## Appendix: closed modality for closure control

 Let's have `■ A : MetaType` for `A : MetaType`.
 Adding the `■` ensures that only closed object-level terms can be produced.
 For example, `■ (↑A)` is the type of